 Finding a cab doesn’t have to rank among the crappiest things you have to deal with in life – something Travis Kalanick and Garrett Camp were fed up with.
 They believed that find a ride didn’t have to be such a cumbersome experience.
 So, they offered a reliable ride-hailing and ride-sharing service anyone can use wherever they are and whenever they want.

 The stigma associated with renting out your place to a complete stranger in exchange for a few bucks was not lost on designers Brian Chesky and Joe Gebbia.
 However, they saw an opportunity when attending a conference and found all the hotels fully booked.
 What to do?
 They rented out their living room of course and offered breakfast to their guests (two guys and a girl), charging them $80 each.
 The rest is history.

 Reggie Brown, the brain behind the idea, wished in spring of 2011 that the photos he had sent to a girl ‘would disappear’.
 Co-founder and current CEO Evan Spiegel thought it was a ‘million dollar idea’ and went on to develop this multimedia messaging app that allows users to post picture messages or ‘snaps’ that will immediately disappear after being viewed.
-It changed the way people communicate via mobile phones by offering users fun and cool options to broadcast their stories, showcase short-form content, and have an in-the-moment interaction with friends and others.

 Jack Ma built this wholesale online marketplace into an e-commerce giant worth more than Facebook, eBay and Amazon combined?
 Three factors: timing; persistence; and learning from – but never copying – competitors.